 Published by Cedric de Coning

-Cedric de Coning (South Africa) is a Senior Research Fellow with the Peace and Conflict Research Group at the Norwegian Institute of International Affairs (NUPI) and he is also a Senior Advisor on Peacekeeping and Peacebuilding for ACCORD.
+Cedric de Coning (South Africa) is a Senior Research Fellow with the Peace, Conflict and Development Research Group at the Norwegian Institute of International Affairs (NUPI), where he also co-convenes the NUPI Center on United Nations and Global Governance.
+He is also a Senior Advisor for ACCORD.
 View all posts by Cedric de Coning